 Having a great looking website is one thing.
-Making sure your copywriting is spot on is another thing.
+Making sure your copywriting is spot on is another thing entirely.
 Does your website copy educate, inspire and motivate your audience as it should?
 If not, then read on…

-We'll get to why this is important later.
+We’ll get to why writing good website copy matters later.

 - Create magnetic headlines – It all starts with your headline.
 If it sucks, then your copy will go to waste and no one will read it.
 That’s because 80% of people start with the headline.
 There is a powerful tool you can use to test your headlines.
 It’s called Thrive Headline Optimizer.
 Check it out here.

-- Make it less salesy - The biggest mistake I see a lot of small businesses make with their website copy.
-You don't need to sound like a used-car salesman.
-In fact, avoid making your copy "salesy" at all costs.
-Check out this post to discover "salesy" words to avoid.
+- Make it less salesy – This is the biggest mistake I see a lot of small businesses make with their website copy.
+You don’t need to sound like a used-car salesman.
+In fact, avoid making your copy “salesy” at all costs.
+Check out this post to discover “salesy” words to avoid.

 - Don’t make it about you, make it about them – Your copy should not talk too much about you or your business.
 What it should do is talk about your customers.
 Their needs and wants.
 There’s a great quote by Dale Carnegie.
 It goes like this –